rehanuddin1991/secret-key-matcher/README.md

 <h1>Questions and Answers </h1>

-<h3>difference between localstorage , session storage and cookies</h3>
+<h3>Q3. difference between localstorage , session storage and cookies</h3>

 <ul>
 			<li>Local Storage never cleared by page closing, you have to delete it by javascript or manually</li>